mahinanwar/CUSUM-Algorithm/README.md

 3- Main.m: This is the root file where all the functions are called and executed.
 4- CalculatePDF.m: This is the file which contains the steps required to calculate the probability density functions (pdf's).
 5- CalculateLLR.m: This is the file which contains all the procedures required to calculate the 'Log Likelihood Ratio (LLR)'.
-6- AlgoCUSUM.m: This is the filewhich contains the implementation of the CUSUM algorithm.
+6- AlgoCUSUM.m: This is the file which contains the implementation of the CUSUM algorithm.